martinkiefer/Scotch/Autotune/README.md

       Branching factor for the collect unit.
 Optional.
 Defaut: 4.
   -dfactor int
       Branching factor for the collect unit.
 Optional.
 Defaut: 4.
+  -toolchain [Quarts, Vivado]
+      Toolchain used for compilation.
+Default: Quartus.
 ```